jgressmann/supercan/README.md

 ## 2. Windows API

 Simply build the Visual Studio solution in the Windows folder.
-I use Visual Studio Community 2019 available for free for non-commercial products (as of this writing).
+I use Visual Studio Community 2019 which is available free of charge for non-commercial products (as of this writing).

 The solution contains code for a demo application that sends and dumps CAN traffic.

 # License

 SuperCAN is available under the MIT license.
-Supercan uses FreeRTOS and TinyUSB which are both available under the same license.
+SuperCan uses FreeRTOS and TinyUSB which are both available under the same license.